ColleagueRiley/mouse-and-window-icons/README.md

 ### win32

-Fisrt create a cursor for the standard cursor you want to use with [`MAKEINTRESOURCEA`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-makeintresourcea)
+First, create a cursor for the standard cursor you want to use with [`MAKEINTRESOURCEA`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-makeintresourcea)

 ```c
 char* icon = MAKEINTRESOURCEA(mouse);